Why is Your Credit Utilization Ratio So Important?Published on March 17, 2022 by CreditFresh

 Your credit utilization ratio is a good indication of how you manage revolving credit like lines of credit and credit cards.
 A low ratio means you aren’t carrying over large balances month to month.

-This is a good sign in the financial world.
+This can be a good sign in the financial world.
 It suggests that you may not typically spend too much above your means, and that you keep on top of your payments.

 How Do You Calculate Your Credit Utilization Ratio?